stuartstaniford/permaplan/docs/open-tree-description-language.md

 All JSON names in objects should be expressed in 8 bit ASCII characters, as should all JSON numerical values and JSON structure such as {, }, [, etc.  However, the contents of strings in values are expressed in UTF8 characters and thus may represent any language or alphabet that can be captured via UTF8.
 UTF8 is as described in [RFC 3629](https://tools.ietf.org/html/rfc3629).
 The OTDL specification provides facilities for internationalization (such as, for example, providing common names of a given tree species in a range of languages and character sets).

+## Overview Data

+The `overviewData` section has metadata about the file and global information required to interpret the file.
+It has certain mandatory name/value pairs that must be present, and then others that are optional.
+We here take them in turn.

+### fileTime (mandatory)

+Syntax: `"fileTime":  [<seconds>, <microseconds>]`

+The fileTime value is a JSON array of exactly two integers which denote the time at which the file was written.
+The first integer is the number of seconds since the beginning of 1970, UTC (aka "Unix time") and the second integer is a number of microseconds (expressing the fractional part of a second).

 ## File Structure for OTDL.

 This file structure is described with respect to <ROOT>, which may be different in different places- for example, it may be a local subdirectory for an instance of OTDL software or it may be relative to some URL over HTTP(S).
 This specification does not specify where <ROOT> is, but rather specifies a subdirectory tree underneath it.
 Subdirectory names must be ASCII alpha-numeric plus `._-`.
 The `/` character is used as a path divider, with the understanding that on file systems using a different path divider the correct one for local circumstances will be used (eg `\` on Microsoft Windows).